TheShubham99/YouRock/README.md

 - The `glasses.png` will get placed on users face (in github avatar) and It will be sent only if there is a face in the users github avatar.

-## How to chnage the contribution triggers?
+## How to change the contribution triggers?

 you can edit the `Appreciate.yml` by changing the triggering conditions.